 - Instability.
 If your shoulder feels like it could pop out of its socket or slide out of place, you are suffering from feelings of instability – a sign that something in your shoulder is out of place.
 Another sign of instability and possible dislocation is feeling pain when lifting your arms.

 - Weakness.
 Do you have considerably more strength in one shoulder than in the other?
 Do you suddenly no longer have the strength in your shoulder that you normally do?
 While there are multiple causes for shoulder weakness, one explanation is that you are suffering from a shoulder condition that needs medical attention.

 - Pain.
 Pain is the body’s way of telling you that something isn’t quite right.
 Whether it is caused by a sprain, a strain, a broken bone, or a dislocation, you shouldn’t ignore shoulder pain, especially if it is chronic and preventing you from accomplishing your normal tasks.

 Successfully Treating Shoulder Injuries And Getting Back To Work

 The shoulder is a complex body part that involves a number of different types of anatomy, including bones, muscles, tendons, ligaments, and joints.
-All of these parts must be in healthy working order for patients to have full range of motion without pain.
-After diagnosing your shoulder condition or conditions, the team at Work Injury MD will engage in any numbers of treatments, including but not limited to:
+All of these parts must be in healthy working order for patients to have a full range of motion without pain.
+After diagnosing your condition, our compassionate Dallas work injury doctors will engage in any numbers of treatments, including but not limited to:

 - Pain management.
-Patients should never have to endure the significant long-term pain that arises from shoulder injuries.
+Patients should never have to endure the significant long-term pain that arises from a shoulder injury.
 We are committed to finding a safe and effective way to manage your pain that does not greatly impact the other aspects of your life.